 Now you may be going: “Tanner, I was told that pork is extremely high in fat”.
 This is actually a bit of a misconception and confusion with sausages, bacon or pepperoni.
 In reality, pork tenderloin, for example, is just as lean as skinless chicken breast.
 So try to get out of the mindset that pork is high in fat because this is associated with the very obvious high fat options.

 Now, if you want to learn more about incorporating pork into your healthy diet, visit pork.org/cooking to learn more.

 Number 2 – Eggs

-Eggs are such an amazing food to incorporate into your healthy diet.
+Eggs are a great cheap muscle building food that you should add into your diet.
 They’re not only a great source of protein; they’re also budget friendly.
 Now, lets not just cook these eggs in the regular way that everyone does it by pan-frying it.

 What we’re going to do is: fill up a pot with water, boil the water, toss in 12 or 18 eggs, boil it for around 20 minutes, then toss them back into the carton.
 Now for the next three or four days, you’ve got high protein snacks ready to grab whenever which will help you hit your protein goal.

 Yeah, that’s right, the tastiest and most beloved item on this list, peanut butter.
 Peanut butter is great because it has a high amount of protein and it’s high in fats.
 As a consequence of this, it’s around 95 calories for a tablespoon, which is a good thing for you skinny guys or those looking to bulk up and put muscle mass on.
 Grab around 2-4 tablespoons of peanut butter every single day and you’ll notice that you can pack in several hundred calories on top of what you’re already eating currently to give you the bulk you want.